 Measure the diameter of the large closed curve.
 Measure this curve diameter across 6 different diameters of the curve.
 Record your measurements and the errors on those measurements.
 Compute the average diameter.
 Calculate the uncertainty on your average.
-Identify the technique you used to find the uncertainty of your final answer.
+Identify the technique you used to find the uncertainty of your final answer ("Error on the Mean" or "Standard Deviation").
 Remember to write only a sensible number of significant figures.